Cancer Facts and Stats

 - Breastfeeding: The risk reducing effect of breastfeeding has been shown in multiple studies, especially if the breast-feeding lasts 1½ to 2 years.2 For every year of breastfeeding, the reduction in relative risk has been estimated at approximately 4%.7

-The US Preventative Services Task Force (USPSTF) recommends that biennial screening mammography begin at age 50 for women at average risk.
+In its 2009 guidelines, the US Preventive Services Task Force (USPSTF) recommends that biennial screening mammography begin at age 50 for women at average risk.
 The Task Force states that the decision to start mammography screening before the age of 50 should be an individual one and take into account the patient's situation, including her values regarding the benefits and harms of screening.
 For older women, the USPSTF maintains that the current evidence is insufficient for assessing the additional benefits of screening mammography in women past age 74.

 Similarly, with regard to clinical breast examination, the Task Force believes that there is insufficient evidence for assessing the additional benefits of clinical breast examination beyond screening mammography in women 40 years or older.
 The USPSTF recommends against clinicians teaching women how to perform breast self-examination (BSE), stating that evidence suggests that teaching BSE does not reduce breast cancer mortality.8